persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - If the parametrization combo box index changes, the correlation matrix gets updated

+  - The copula graph shows 10 contour levels with the "Rainbow" palette

   - Re-run evaluation item in probaDesgin, check the model has the copula with the correct correlation matrix

       .. image:: /developer_manual/validation/proba_design_eval_model.png